abhimvp/Strides/README.md

 - In backend/models/task_models.py.Add a `TaskHistory` model and update the `Task` model to use it.

 #### Include the optional notes field in our Pydantic models

+#### Implementing the Monthly Calendar View-Backend

+- Adding a monthly progress view to the "Strides" application.
+- `The Smart History API`: First, we need to create a new, efficient API endpoint that can fetch task history for a specific month.
+- `Add a New Route` to routes/tasks.py .
+Open backend/routes/tasks.py and add the following new endpoint to the bottom of the file.
+This endpoint will use a powerful MongoDB aggregation query to fetch only the relevant data.

 ### Notes-Backend